zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/Lab1iam/iam.md

 * **API Signing keys**: ``api_key`` and ``api_key.pub``
 * **SSH key pair**: ``id_rsa`` and ``id_rsa.pub``

-1. Copy the contents of api_key.pub key (the one you have created through the script) as follows:
+1. Copy the contents of api_key.pub key (the one you downloaded or created through the script) as follows:
     - Right click on the api_key.pub and open with a text editor as shown below.

     ![](./images/apikeys.png "")